zephinzer/docker-image-alpine-node-internal-use-example/README.md

   - add a new job per `build` stage that uses the relevant codename
 - `./scripts/build/setup` : search for `[[MAINTENANCE]]` tags and add the new codename.
 Current codenames begin each section with `## <codename> (Y.x)` where Y is the major version number and `<codename>` is one of `argon`, `boron` and `carbon`.

+The scripts used to grab the latest version of Node and Yarn can also be found in `./scripts/build/setup` and may break if Node/Yarn decides to change how they list their versions and releases.
+Fix it by modifying the version retrieval logic.

 ### Release Cycle
 The Travis CI script is set to run **every day at least once**, ensuring that latest versions will always be built.
 Image versions available are from time of first publication (24th September 2017) and includes all versions **after** the following: